-- i. the consent emanated from its customer: This shall require 2-Factor Authentication (2FA) of the end-user to verify the consent. - ii. the request for customer's data contains the purpose of the request. - iii. the request contains the credentials of the requesting end-user. - iv. the request contains a valid date and was made through appropriate channels.
+- the consent emanated from its customer: This shall require Two Factor Authentication (2FA) of the customer to verify the consent. - ii. the request for customer's data contains the purpose of the request. - iii. the request contains the credentials of the requesting AC. - iv. the request contains a valid date and was made through appropriate channels.